rimworld-frontierdevelopment/Shields/README.md

 Tradeships will never shoot cargo pods into an area even if a shield is currently down.
 Raiders will not attempt to enter via drop pods in shielded areas.

-Pawns will attempt to flee from orbital bombarbments.
+Pawns will attempt to flee from orbital bombardments.

-#### Options:
-- Shooting out
-- Pass through connected shields
-- Energy per damage
-- Heat
-  - Enable heat
-  - Heat per damage
-  - Power requirement scaling on heat
-  - Enable/disable any of the heat failures

-#### Languages
-- English
-- Français (French)
-- 日本語 (Japanese)
-- Pусский (Russian)
-- Español (Spanish)
-- Deutsch (German)

-#### Compatibility:
-- Can be added to existing games
-- No known mod conflicts

 ## Mods supported:
 - Combat Extended: Integrated support handles CE automatically